publishpress/PublishPress-Authors/readme.txt

 * Added: Added support to Bulk Edit for authors in the post list, #263;
 * Fixed: Fixed maintenance tasks to consider all the selected post types and not "post" only, #276;
 * Fixed: Fixed compatibility issue with the WP RSS Aggregator plugin, #278;
+* Fixed: Restored the posts count in the Authors and Users list, #275;

 = [3.8.1] - 2020-11-05 =